seanmtracey/node-red-contrib-extract-keyframes/README.md

         image : <Buffer>, // A buffer of the extracted image. timeOffset : <Number> // The time index of the extracted frame.
     },
-    part
+    parts : {
+        id : <String>, // A UUID identifying identifying the instance of keyframe type : "object",
+        index : <Number> // How many frames have been emitted before this one.
+    }
-    firstFrame : <Boolean>, // True if this is the first frame extracted.
-Otherwise, false. res : <Object>, // If the object passed to the node had a res object, it will be cloned and included as part of the response. analysisUUID : <String> // A UUID identifying identifying the instance of keyframe extraction that this object belongs to.
+    res : <Object>, // If the object passed to the node had a res object (from a HTTP request), it will be cloned and included as part of the response.
 }
 ```